robgolding/notes/modules/G54ACC/down02.rst

 Randomness
 ^^^^^^^^^^

-To calculate the probabiltiy that more than 10 users talk at once (and hence the probability that we loose packets), me must understand the random transmission of packets (or the *stochastic* process).
+To calculate the probability that more than 10 users talk at once (and hence the probability that we loose packets), me must understand the random transmission of packets (or the *stochastic* process).
 This has been a research topic for the last 30 years, and is still so.

-It was first applied to the the early telephony network by a mathemetician called Erlang, and is still an issue today with MPEG encoding on digital TV networks.
+It was first applied to the early telephony network by a mathematician called Erlang, and is still an issue today with MPEG encoding on digital TV networks.

+Managing Queues
+^^^^^^^^^^^^^^^

+Queueing theory usually involves a Poisson process, though it is difficult to apply this to network queues, as they typically have a dependency on the hosts that are communicating, or the network itself.

 Code Division Multiple Access (CDMA)
 ------------------------------------